Digaant/ANNs/README.md

 # ANNs
-Customer Churn prediction using an ANN through Keras (Tensorflow Backend)
+>Customer Churn prediction using an ANN through Keras (Tensorflow Backend)

-And Gate using Numpy(Single Perceptron Implementation)
+>AND Gate using Numpy(Single Perceptron Implementation)